Ka-Kaw! Battlehawks win big in Vegas, 29-6

 AJ.
-McCarron threw three touchdown passes and the defense dominated as the St. Louis Battlehawks won big over the Vegas Viperws 29-6 on Saturday night in Las Vegas.
+McCarron threw three touchdown passes and the defense dominated as the St. Louis Battlehawks won big over the Vegas Vipers 29-6 on Saturday night in Las Vegas.

 After a scoreless first quarter, McCarron three two of his three TD passes to give the Battlehawks a 17-0 halftime lead.
 A Kareem Walker touchdown run and another McCarron TD pass to Darrius Shepherd in the second half put this game away.